top of page

 When:

-Once each week, on Tuesday or Friday.
+Once each week, on Tuesday.

 How to Qualify: